ravichowdhury88/rav_website/content/authors/ravi/_index.md

 superuser: true
 ---

-I am a PhD data scientist and professional educator at RStudio.
+I am a Research Data Analyst at Northwestern University.
 I am an international keynote [speaker](/talks), [award-winning educator](/resume/#accomplishments), and co-author of the book [*blogdown: Creating Websites with R Markdown*](https://bookdown.org/yihui/blogdown/).
 I love creating [unique platforms](/projects) for sharing knowledge and data-driven insights, from websites to presentations and everything in between.
 I am known for being a compassionate leader and enthusiastic collaborator, and for making user-facing experiences that engage and delight.